-Second Consolidated Plea - Infringement by ACER of Articles 21(5) and 10 of the EB NC by exceeding its competence in obliging the TSOs to submit a proposal for an amendment of the aFRRIF.
+Second Consolidated Plea - Infringement by ACER of Articles 20(5) and 10 of the EB NC by exceeding its competence in obliging the TSOs to submit a proposal for an amendment of the mFRRIF.

-- 133. According to the Third Plea of the Appeal of Appellants I to VII, the Contested Decision infringes Articles 21(5) and 10 of the EB NC "by exceeding its competence in obliging the TSOs to submit a proposal for amendment of the aFRR IF, a decision which it had no competence to take pursuant to Article 6(10) ACER Regulation or Article 5(7) of the EB NC".
-The Appellants argue that the TSOs are free to submit or not to submit a proposal for modification supported by a cost-benefit analysis ('CBA'), at their own discretion, by virtue of Article 21(5) of the EB NC.
+- Decision infringes Articles 20(5) and 10 of the EB NC "by exceeding its competence in obliging the TSOs to submit a proposal for amendment of the mFRR IF, a decision which it had no competence to take pursuant to Article 6(10) ACER Regulation or Article 5(7) of the EB NC"63.
+The Appellants argue that the TSOs are free to submit or not to submit a proposal for modification supported by a cost-benefit analysis (CBA'), at their own discretion, by virtue of Article 20(5) of the EB NC.
 They claim that the Agency neither has a competence to convert this right of the TSOs into a specific obligation nor to impose a mandatory process of modification, even more so without a CBA.
-They also argue that the Agency infringed Article 10 of the EB NC and exceeded its competences by seeking to initiate a consultation procedure on the amendment of Article 12 aFRRIF.
-They claim that the Agency has no right to mandate the initiation of a consultation process but that this is a prerogative of TSOs. - 134.
-The Agency argues that the third (revised) All TSOs ́ aFRRIF Proposal effectively designated multiple entities, given that one TSO would operate the AOF and TTSFs and there was a possibility that another TSO would operate the CMF.
-It therefore argues that third (revised) All TSO ́s Proposal did not comply with the additional requirements of Article 21(3)(e) of the EB NC, applicable when multiple entities are designated to operate the aFRR-Platform.
-It claims that it was, therefore, necessary to require the TSOs to submit an amendment of the aFRRIF to ensure compliance with those additional requirements.
-The Agency further notes that the designation of an entity to operate all functions of the aFRR-Platform, including the CMF, does not fall within the scope of Article 21(5) of the EB NC but within the scope of Article 6(3) of the EB NC.
+They also argue that the Agency infringed Article 10 of the EB NC and exceeded its competences by seeking to initiate a consultation procedure on the amendment of Article 12 mFRRIF.
+They claim that the Agency has no right to mandate the initiation of a consultation process but that this is a prerogative of TSOs. - 135.
+The Agency argues that the third (revised) All TSOs' mFRRIF Proposal effectively designated multiple entities, given that one TSO would operate the AOF and TTSFs and there was a possibility that another TSO would operate the CMF.
+It therefore argues that third (revised) All TSO's Proposal did not comply with the additional requirements of Article 20(3)(e) of the EB NC, applicable when multiple entities are designated to operate the mFRR-Platform.
+It claims that it was, therefore, necessary to require the TSOs to submit an amendment of the mFRRIF to ensure compliance with those additional requirements.
+The Agency further notes that the designation of an entity to operate all functions of the mFRR-Platform, including the CMF, does not fall within the scope of Article 20(5) of the EB NC but within the scope of Article 6(3) of the EB NC64. - of the proposal for the implementation framework for a European platform for the exchange of balancing energy from frequency restoration reserves with manual activation, all TSOs may develop a proposal for modification of the European platform for the exchange of balancing energy from frequency restoration reserves with manual activation pursuant to paragraph 1 and of the principles set in paragraph 2.
+Proposed modifications shall be supported by a cost-benefit analysis performed by the all TSOs pursuant to Article 61.
+The proposal shall be notified to the Commission."

-$^{\rm 61}$ Paras 70-79 of the Appeal of Appellants I to VII.
+63 Para 70 the Appeal of Appellants I to VII.